adobe/aepsdk-messaging-ios/README.md

 import AEPLifecycle
 ```

+#### Registering the extension
-#### Register the messaging extensions and configure the SDK with the assigned application identifier.
+Register the messaging extensions and configure the SDK with the assigned application identifier.
 To do this, add the following code to the Application Delegate's `application(_:didFinishLaunchingWithOptions:)` method:

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {